Brock McGinn

-Brock McGinn (born February 2, 1994) is a Canadian professional ice hockey left winger who is currently an unrestricted free agent.
+Brock McGinn (born February 2, 1994) is a Canadian professional ice hockey player who is a left winger.
 He most recently played for the Anaheim Ducks of the National Hockey League (NHL).
 He was drafted 47th overall by the Carolina Hurricanes in the 2012 NHL entry draft.
 He previously played for the Hurricanes and the Pittsburgh Penguins.

 Playing career

 After graduating from minor hockey with the Guelph Jr. Storm of the Ontario Minor Hockey Association (OMHA), McGinn was selected by the Guelph Storm of the Ontario Hockey League (OHL) in the third round, 46th overall in the OHL Priority Selection Draft.
 He played with the Storm from 2010–11 through 2013–14.
 At the beginning of the 2011–12 season, McGinn was named an alternate captain.
 In his final season with the Storm, McGinn established a career high numbers in his junior career in which he tallied 43 goals and 85 points.
 The Storm won the 2014 J. Ross Robertson Cup as the OHL champions over the North Bay Battalion, with McGinn scoring the Storm's opening goal in the final.
 The Storm then proceeded to play in the 2014 Memorial Cup tournament, where McGinn scored five points in five games.
 However, the Storm lost in the final to the Edmonton Oil Kings.

 McGinn was selected by the Carolina Hurricanes of the National Hockey League (NHL) in the second round, 47th overall during the 2012 NHL entry draft.
 On April 3, 2013, the Hurricanes signed McGinn to a three-year, entry-level contract.
 With the Storm eliminated from the OHL playoffs, McGinn joined the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers, for the remainder of the 2012–13 AHL season.

 In his first full professional season in 2014–15, McGinn recorded 15 goals and 27 points in 73 games for the Checkers.
 During the 2014–15 season, McGinn was suspended by the AHL for one game for charging on March 3, 2015.
 After scoring two goals in two games to start the 2015–16 season with the Checkers, McGinn received his first NHL recall and made his debut on October 16, 2015 against the Detroit Red Wings.
 In his first shift, McGinn scored his first NHL goal to open the scoring after only 55 seconds.
 It was the fastest debut goal since Alexander Mogilny scored after 20 seconds in 1989.
 He also contributed with an assist to help the Hurricanes defeat the Red Wings 5–3.
 He finished the season with four points in 21 games.